-The draft BEREC draft Work Programme 2012 as set out below aims to build on the achievements in the work performed in 2010/11 and in previous years by ERG, while at the same time preparing for the challenges of 2012 and future years.
+The BEREC Work Programme 2012 as set out below aims to build on the achievements in the work performed in 2010/11 and in previous years by ERG, while at the same time preparing for the challenges of 2012 and future years.

-The draft BEREC Work Programme 2012 was discussed and agreed at the BEREC Board of Regulators meeting in Barcelona on 30th September.
+The BEREC Work Programme 2012 was discussed and agreed at the BEREC Board of Regulators meeting in Barcelona on 30th September.
 In accordance with the practice of previous years and in accordance with Article 5 of the BEREC Regulation, the BEREC Work Programme is subject to consultation.
-The public consultation will be run from 6th October to 4th November 2011 with an oral hearing to be held on 21st October 2011.
+The public consultation ran from 6th October to 4th November 2011 with an oral hearing held on 21st October 2011.
 The role of public consultation is to increase transparency and to provide us with valuable feedback from stakeholders.
-In accordance with the BEREC policy on public consultation, BEREC will publish a summary of all contributions received and an explanation as to how the views expressed were taken into account in the final position, taking into account confidentiality requests submitted.
-All contributions will also be published on the BEREC website, subject to any requests for confidentiality.